Daily life

 Housing and apartments

 Korean rental sites have far larger inventories than English-only alternatives, even before language is a factor.
-The major Korean apps are worth learning to navigate.
+The major Korean apps are worth learning to use.

 Zigbang (zigbang.com) is the largest Korean rental app.
 Many listings include 3D walkthroughs.
 Korean-only UI, but listing photos and KRW figures are universal.
 Filter by deposit (보증금) and monthly rent (월세).